input-output-hk/marlowe-doc/docs/tutorials/actus-marlowe.md

 ## Simple Zero Coupon Bond Example

-> **NOTE**: 1 ada = 1,000,000 Lovelace.
-So the numbers should be adjusted in this example to take that into account.
-Currently the two terms appear to be used interchangeably.

 A zero-coupon bond is a debt security that does not pay interest (a coupon) but is issued at a discount, rendering profit at maturity when the bond is redeemed for its full face value.